adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 - Functions
 	- Pieces of business logic used on the page
 	- HTML components
-- POST Handlers
+- Actions
-	- Functions to handle different actions the page can perform (usually )
+	- Functions to handle different actions the page can perform (usually one for each possible value of `$submit`)
+	- Control flow to execute the correct action & maybe `die()` afterwards
-- SQL section
+- Queries
 	- Function to compose a `WHERE` clause
 	- Function to execute a `SELECT` statement
-	- Actually run the SQL query
+	- Actually run the main SQL query for the page to use
+- UI Components
+	- Functions that render HTML, especially conditionally or with
--
+- HTML
+	- The main body of the page, commonly a big table